ehernandez42/ehernandez42/README.md

 - 🌱 I’m currently building:
     - 🖥 A cool, different set of ways to protect your AI prompts.
     - 🖥 Learning management system to brush up on my Java and SQL skills.
+    - 🖥 Data Analytics and other sorts of data-heavy projects

 <!--
 **ehernandez42/ehernandez42** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.